luka-jova/Lumen-DS-2020/README.md

 # Predictive maintenance for lifting machines in warehouses - LUMEN Data Science 2020
 ## About the project
-The goal of this project was to create a predictive maintenance software for lifting machines in warehouses.
+The goal of this project was to create predictive maintenance software for lifting machines in warehouses.

-It was developed by the team of 4 people:
+It was developed by a team of 4 people:
 - Luka Jovanović
 - Damjan Grubelić
 - Antonela Bogdanić